 Functional membrane proteins such as ion channels and receptors are strictly designed molecules.
 They, at the same time, show dynamic changes of the structure and function depending on the situation.
 To analyze the dynamics aspects by electro-physiological and opto-physiological experiments using in vitro expression systems, we perform this planned collaborative project.
-In 2019, we conducted 6 research projects, and 3 are now scheduled in 2020.
+We conducted 3 research projects in 2020, and 3 are scheduled in 2021.